danipoma/OL-Connect-utility-scripts/README.md

 mappingHelper.moveTo(curPos);
 ```

-If you want to specify page and height, you can also by calling it like this:
+If you want to specify page and height instead, you can do that also:
 ```javascript
 mappingHelper.moveTo(page, height);
 ```